sgordon2004/FORAGER/README.md

 - 📄 Structured Outputs
     - Export results as JSONL for downstream use, including full claim metadata and traces.
 🧪 Built for High-Stakes QA
-    - Designed with scientific, engineering, and techincal domains in mind, where factual precision and auditability is needed.
+    - Designed with scientific, engineering, and technical domains in mind, where factual precision and auditability is needed.

 ## 📘 Usage
 FORAGER is accessible via a simple front-end interface; no coding is required.